jduarte-refugehouse/foster-home-visit/docs/vercel-branch-deployment-strategy.md

 This guide explains how to configure separate Vercel projects for each microservice, each deploying from its own dedicated branch.
 This prevents commits to one microservice from automatically deploying to another.

+> **See also:** [Vercel Preview Deployment Configuration](./vercel-preview-deployment-config.md) for preview deployment setup and automatic microservice detection.

 ## Strategy: One Branch Per Microservice

 ### Branch Naming Convention